intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/MLPipeline/README.md

 ## Summary
-This example demonstrates how to use BigDL with Spark ML pipeline to train and predict LeNet5 model on MNIST dataset.
+DLClassifierLeNet example demonstrates how to use BigDL with Spark ML pipeline to train and predict LeNet5 model on MNIST dataset.

 Learn more about Spark ML please refer to <http://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/Pipeline.html>
 ## Preparation